adasprilla/TouchPad-Gestures/README.md

 AUR_](https://aur.archlinux.org/packages/libinput-gestures/).
 Then skip
 to the next CONFIGURATION section.

-You need libinput release 1.0 or later.
+You need python3, python2 is not supported.
+You also need libinput release 1.0 or later.
 Install prerequisites:

     # E.g. On Arch:
     sudo pacman -S xdotool wmctrl